queryluke/masseffect-5e/static/data/grenades/flashbang-grenade.md

 damageType: utility
 ---
 As an Action, target an area within 10m.
 Each creature within 4m of the target must make a DC 13 Constitution saving throw.
-On a failed save, a creature is {blinded} until the end of your next turn.
+On a failed save, a creature is <condition id="blinded"/> until the end of your next turn.